How to become Micro-influencer and what does it mean?

 - At this stage, it would be easy to convince brands to partner with you for you can confirm your abilities not only by the number of your followers, but also by how fast you have grown and, most importantly, by your engagement rate.

-- Brands may ask you to present your influencer media kit, which is a kind of brief portfolio created in PDF format that demonstrates your social media experience, achievements, interests, goals, contacts and business photo.
+- Brands may ask you to present your influencer media kit, which is a kind of brief portfolio created in PDF format that demonstrates your social media experience, achievements, interests, goals, contacts, business photo and examples how you communicate with your subscribers.
 Bear in mind that proper design and brief info is the key to success.
 There are plenty of websites that offer free help and templates for a perfect kit.

 - Don’t worry if your media kit doesn’t mention any brand that you’ve worked in the past: you still might be contacted and asked to work for free in the beginning.
 Accept this as a given: by doing a few free posts you can quickly prove to the brand your creative and influencing abilities and win paid promotional deals.